What is the operating principle of the VapoMeter?

 During the measurement the measured skin area has to be sealed by the adapter.
 Apart from this the VapoMeter is orientation independent and the angle of use does not affect the measurement values.
 This is due to the closed chamber and the measurement principle.

 The standard adapter has on opening diameter of 11 mm and it is designed for use on normal skin sites.
 The standard adapter can be used for values up to 200 g/m²h.
-The nail adapter's opening diameter is 4,5 mm and it is fitted with a silicone ring.
+The small adapter's opening diameter is 4,5 mm and it is fitted with a silicone ring.
 It can be used for hard surfaces like the nail or for other small difficult areas like the lip, eyelid, armpit, etc. It is also recommended to use the nail adapter when measuring very high evaporation rates, up to 300 g/m²h.

 The VapoMeter may be wiped clean with a soft and moist cloth, if necessary.
 Care should be taken not to touch the sensors in the chamber.
 The adapters that are in contact with skin can be sterilized separately by autoclave or ethanol.

-For further information, please use the contact form.
+For further information, please use the Contact Form.